sashinpivotal/dsa-java-review-doc/README.md

 ## Lab Step 7 - Exception handling (20 minutes)

+In this step, you are going to handle abnormal situation, in which you are going to throw an exception.

 ### Concepts that are exercised

 - Throwing an exception
+- Handling an exception
+- Checked exception vs Unchecked exception

 ### Concrete steps